Skip to content

 Beyond lease-specific exclusions, CAMAudit scans for items that are universally non-recoverable under GAAP regardless of what the lease says.
 Bad debt reserves, provisions for doubtful accounts, contingency reserves, and litigation reserves fall into this category.
 These are landlord-side financial risk costs, not property operating expenses, and they never belong on a CAM statement regardless of how they are labeled.

-An NYC Comptroller audit of the Brooklyn Terminal Market found $412,000 labeled "Provision for Doubtful Accounts" buried in the $11.4 million operating expense statement.
+An NYC Comptroller audit of the Brooklyn Terminal Market found ,000 labeled "Provision for Doubtful Accounts" buried in the $11.4 million operating expense statement.
 That single line item inflated every tenant's CAM bill by 3.6%.
 Under GAAP, bad debt reserves are a landlord financial risk cost, not a recoverable operating expense.
-CAMAudit flags this pattern automatically, with or without an explicit lease exclusion, and generates a dispute letter draft citing the GAAP basis for the objection.
+CAMAudit flags this pattern automatically, with or without an explicit lease exclusion, and generates a landlord response memo citing the GAAP basis for the objection.

 Frequently asked questions